we1lman/we1lman/README.md

 > I use this nickname on almost every social network 🔎

 ## Hi there! 👋
-I'm **Andrey Velma**, a student and just a cheerful guy which creates what looks like working Python and C++ code.
+I'm **Andrey Velma**, a teacher, student and just a cheerful guy which creates something like working code in Python, C++, and other programming languages.